danilyanedo7/starter-hugo-academic/content/project/30daychartc/index.md

 slides: ""
 ---
 Hi guys, this is a friendly and accessible open source book for beginners.
 Join me in exploring the fascinating world of data visualization through a series of engaging charts and step-by-step tutorials using R programming language.
-This book not only showcases the my personal contributions to the 30 Day Chart Challenge but also invites readers to learn alongside them.
+This book not only showcases my personal contributions to the 30 Day Chart Challenge but also invites readers to learn alongside them.
 With clear explanations, easy-to-follow code, and approachable tutorials, this resource aims to demystify the art of visualizing data.
 Whether you're new to data or looking to enhance your skills, this book provides a supportive and encouraging space to dive into the exciting data storytelling.
 Let's make charts together!

 I am open for any project or coaching, let's [talk](/#contact)!